Minglanilla is a 1st class coastal municipality of Cebu Province in Central Visayas Region or Region 7, Philippines.

 Minglanilla is fast becoming an urban center.
 It is in fact part of Metropolitan Cebu.
 A lot of commercial enterprises and subdivisions are located at or near the town center.
 In the mountain areas, residents maintain vegetable gardens, poultry and piggery farms.

 The proposed Ming-Mori reclamation project is under way.
-If approved, some 100 hectares of reclaimed land along the shore of Minglanilla will soon become the home of a techno-park where industrial and commercial firms located.
+If approved, some 100 hectares of reclaimed land along the shore of Minglanilla will soon become the home of a techno-park where industrial and commercial firms locate.

 Tourist Spots in Minglanilla